ARM-software/libGPULayers/docs/extension_support.md

 If the driver beneath the layer does not support the extension, the extended API parameters should be rewritten to remove the extension before passing down to the driver.
-User structure inputs to the Vulkan API are usually marked as `const`, so we must take a safe-struct copy which we can modify and pass that copy to the driver.
+User structure inputs to the Vulkan API are usually marked as `const`, so we must take a safe-struct copy which we can modify and then pass that copy to the driver.

 Note that Vulkan specifies that components must ignore structures in the